 - Your share of the cost for a covered drug will be either coinsurance or a copayment, whichever is the larger amount: - -either coinsurance of 5% of the cost of the drug not to exceed \$100; - -or \$3.70 catastrophic cost-sharing amount for a generic drug or a drug that is treated like a generic and \$9.20 catastrophic cost-sharing amount for all other drugs. - Immunosuppressive Drugs are covered at 100%. - Our plan pays the rest of the cost.

-Once the member has reached the Maximum out of Pocket of \$1825 the Standard plan will be responsible for 100% of the drug cost.
+Once a member reaches the Maximum Out-of-Pocket of \$1900, the plan will be responsible for 100% of the drug cost.